MicrosoftDocs/azure-devops-docs/docs/test/load-test/get-started-simple-cloud-load-test.md

 monikerRange: 'vsts'
 ---

-# Run URL-based load tests with VSTS
+# Run URL-based load tests with Azure DevOps

 [!INCLUDE [version-header-ts](../_shared/version-header-ts.md)]

-You can run a load test on your web app or site directly using Visual Studio Team Services (VSTS).
+You can run a load test on your web app or site directly using Azure DevOps.

 <a name="prepareenvir"></a>
 ## Prepare your environment